nathan-barry/nathan.rs/content/posts/fixing-ios-codeblocks.md

 <img alt="shyam.blog code block issue" src="/images/IMG_9057.png">
 </div>

 As you can see, the font size isn't uniform across code block lines.
-This seem to be common for many blogs that compile markdown files to HTML such as Hugo or Jekyll sites.
+This seems to be common for many blogs that compile markdown files to HTML such as Hugo or Jekyll sites.

 ## Solution